Tax Deductions for Real Estate Agents, Designers & Writers in 2026

 The IRS draws a clear line between deductible professional development (which maintains or improves existing skills) and non-deductible education (which qualifies you for a new trade or profession).
 A freelance writer taking an advanced SEO copywriting course is deductible.
 A freelance writer pursuing a law degree to become an attorney generally is not, even if they intend to write about legal topics.

-Freelance writers should also consider the mileage deduction for client meetings, networking events, library research trips, and interview locations.
-While writers may not drive as many business miles as rideshare drivers or real estate agents, even 3,000 business miles per year translates to $2,175 in deductions at the 2026 rate.
+Do not overlook mileage for client meetings, networking events, and interview locations.
+Even 3,000 business miles per year = $2,175 in deductions at the 2026 rate.

 Deduction Comparison by Profession

-The table below summarizes the most impactful deduction categories for each freelance profession covered in this guide and our companion guide for drivers, creators, and consultants.
-Check marks indicate deductions that are typically significant for that profession, though any freelancer can claim any deduction that is ordinary and necessary for their specific business.
+See also our companion guide for drivers, creators, and consultants.
+Any freelancer can claim any deduction that is ordinary and necessary for their business.

 | Deduction | RE Agent | Tutor | Designer | Writer |